annaluizando/blindspot/README.md

 - [x] Add ability to skip challenges
 - [x] Include vulnerability explanations in category sections
 - [x] Fix some texts line break (menu screen)
+- [x] Resolve bug in game mode toggle

 ### In Progress

 - [ ] Add Section 2 for practical exercises
 - [ ] Implement adaptive text color based on terminal theme
 - [ ] Fix and improve help text clarity
-- [ ] Complete manual review of all challenges
+- [ ] Complete manual review of challenges.yaml
 - [ ] Correct vuln explanation to go back to its origin and not main menu when user presses back key
 - [ ] Add Congratulation screen when finishing all challenges
+- [ ] Add user errors count in each category for statistics

 ## 📜 License